crrdlx/hostr/README.md

 ## Setting up the Hostr bridge

 To set up the bridge, see [SETUP.md](https://github.com/crrdlx/hostr/blob/main/SETUP.md) in the repo below.
 The Hostr bridge has a bit of technicals behind it, but don't get intimidated.
-Because technical things change, I’ll keep the technical how-to instructions housed at [https://github.com/crrdlx/hostr](https://github.com/crrdlx/hostr)
+Because technical things change, I'll keep the technical how-to instructions housed at [https://github.com/crrdlx/hostr](https://github.com/crrdlx/hostr)

+### Auto-Restart Functionality

+For production use, Hostr includes an **auto-restart system** that ensures your bridge stays running 24/7 with automatic recovery from crashes.
+The auto-restart system:

+- **Monitors bridge health** every 5 minutes
+- **Automatically restarts** if the bridge crashes or becomes unresponsive
+- **Schedules periodic restarts** every 6 hours to prevent memory leaks
+- **Provides graceful shutdowns** to preserve data integrity
+- **Works with tmux** for better process management
+- **Logs all activity** for troubleshooting

+Simply run `./auto-restart.sh monitor` after setup to enable automatic monitoring and restart capabilities.
+See the [SETUP.md](https://github.com/crrdlx/hostr/blob/main/SETUP.md) for detailed setup instructions.

 ## Disclaimer